Julien Chaisse: Other professional activities

 In addition to his teaching and writing, Chaisse sits on the Trade and Investment Council of the World Economic Forum, and various other international legal advisory bodies such as the World Free Zone Convention (WFZC) and Academy of International Dispute Resolution & Professional Negotiation (AIDRN).
 Chaisse has noted the increasing use of Special Economic Zones to draw foreign investment to regions, and the potential for conflicts to arise from the divergence between the local management of these zones and their host countries, which are the recognized actors in international law.
 Chaisse is also member of the Internet Corporation for Assigned Names and Numbers (ICANN) in which he serves on the Working Group on gTLDs' rights protection mechanisms review and the Accountability and Transparency Review program.
 He contributed to the Initial Report of the Review of All Rights Protection Mechanisms in All gTLDs Policy Development Process released on 18 March 2020.
 In 2020, Chaisse addressed economic challenges of the COVID-19 pandemic, citing the lack of cooperation between countries as a core problem, contending that "as long as there is no cooperation among them to decide when to lift these controls, the effect on the economy will be felt for quite some time".
 He has been involved in major disputes settlements in particular in Eastern Europe and Asia pacific.

 Publications

-Chaisse has published academic articles in all the best law journals, including the Stanford Journal of International Law, American Journal of International, Journal of International Economic Law, World Trade Review, Journal of World Trade.
+Chaisse has published academic articles in some of the best law journals, including the Stanford Journal of International Law, American Journal of International, Journal of International Economic Law, World Trade Review, Journal of World Trade.

 Chaisse has published many books on various topics such as: